chenju2k6/chenju2k6.github.io/_posts/temp.md

 * Burst Ballons: reverse thinking, as design mem[l][k] means to burst all the ballons between l and k.
 * Remove boxes, design memorization as mem[l][r][k], means the solution for array from l to r with k boxes as the same color as array[r].
 The key observation is that for strings like abcddd could be reduced to solution as abc + ddd

+## 19 Longest Increasing Path in a Matrix

+Key point: DFS and to cache the result for each point